Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging

-SVD and rPCA-based methods employ algorithmic assumptions to separate tissue and blood flow signals.
-However, real imaging scenarios with complex acoustic clutter and noise can violate elegant mathematical formulations.
-In recent years, deep learning has emerged as a data-driven tool that can better capture data complexity and thus improve microvascular clutter filtering~\cite{wang2021preliminary, ehrenstein2021rank, tabassian2019clutter}.
-General deep learning-based clutter filters are constructed from building blocks such as convolutional neural networks (CNN), resulting in the lack of interpretability.
+SVD and rPCA-based filters employ algorithmic formulations to separate tissue and blood flow signals.
+However, complex acoustic clutter and noise in real imaging scenarios can violate elegant mathematical assumptions.
+Recently, deep learning has emerged as a data-driven tool that better captures data complexity and improves microvascular clutter filtering~\cite{wang2021preliminary, ehrenstein2021rank, tabassian2019clutter}.
+General deep learning-based clutter filters are constructed from building blocks such as convolutional neural networks (CNNs), which lack interpretability.
 Alternatively, the iterative algorithms can be unfolded into successive interpretable layers~\cite{gregor2010learning}.
-Deep unfolding, or deep unrolling, offers promise in providing a concrete connection between iterative algorithms and deep neural networks~\cite{9363511,9934915}, which has attracted enormous attention from the research fields such as CT~\cite{zhang2023total}, MR~\cite{huang2023self,huang2021exponential}, ultrasound~\cite{mamistvalov2021deep,khan2022unfolding}, and other computer vision tasks~\cite{joukovsky2023interpretable}.
+Deep unfolding provides a concrete connection between iterative algorithms and deep neural networks~\cite{9363511,9934915}, which has attracted enormous attention from various research fields~\cite{zhang2023total,huang2021exponential,mamistvalov2021deep,khan2022unfolding,joukovsky2023interpretable,9165946,9298950}.
 In deep-unfolded clutter filtering, training data become critical since the current networks are trained in a supervised manner (see Table~\ref{deep-learnig}).
-Although supervised deep clutter filters are more likely to learn more implicit feature differences between tissue and blood flow, the ground truths of \textit{in-vitro} and \textit{in-vivo} tissue and blood flow signals are technically inaccessible.
-As a result, either \textit{in-silico} simulations or \textit{in-vitro} and \textit{in-vivo} datasets obtained by conventional methods have to be used for training.
-The simulation strategy is preferred to mimic the microvasculature characteristics, such as morphology, hemodynamics, and coupling between tissue and vessels.
+However, the ground truth of \textit{in-vivo} tissue and blood flow signals is technically inaccessible.
+As a result, either \textit{in-silico} simulations or \textit{in-vivo} datasets obtained by conventional methods have to be used for training.
+The simulation strategy is preferred to mimic the microvasculature characteristics, such as morphology, hemodynamics, and coupling between tissue and blood flow.
 However, most present simulations employ simple convolutions between random-moving scatterers and a point spread function (PSF).
-In contrast, the \textit{in-vitro} and \textit{in-vivo} datasets highly rely on the effectiveness of conventional clutter filtering methods, e.g., SVD and rPCA, which still face limitations in complex imaging applications.
+In contrast, the \textit{in-vivo} datasets highly rely on the effectiveness of conventional SVD or rPCA clutter filtering methods.